Frank Abagnale: United States

 According to Abagnale, he approached a bank with an offer in 1975.
 He explained to the bank what he had done and offered to speak to the bank's staff and show them various tricks that "paperhangers" use to defraud banks.
-His offer included the condition that if they did not find his speech helpful, they would owe him nothing; otherwise, they would owe him only $50, with an agreement that they would provide his name to other banks.
+His offer included the condition that if they did not find his information helpful, they would owe him nothing; otherwise, they would owe him only $50, with an agreement that they would provide his name to other banks.
 With that, he began a new career as a speaker and security consultant.
 During this time, he falsified his resume to show he had worked with the Los Angeles Police Department and Scotland Yard.

-In 1977, Abagnale gave public talks wherein he claimed that between the ages of 16 and 21, he was a doctor in a Georgia hospital for one year, an assistant state attorney general for one year, a sociology professor for two semesters, and a Pan American airlines pilot for two years.
-In addition, Abagnale claimed that he recruited female university students as Pan American stewardesses, traveling with them for three months throughout Europe.
-He also claimed he eluded the FBI with a daring escape from a commercial airline toilet bowl, while the plane was taxiing at the John F. Kennedy International Airport in New York.
+In 1977, Abagnale gave public talks wherein he claimed that between the ages of 16 and 21, he was a pediatrician in a Georgia hospital for one year, an assistant state attorney general for one year, a sociology professor for two semesters, and a Pan American airlines pilot for two years.
+In addition, Abagnale claimed that he recruited female university students as Pan American flight attendants, traveling with them for three months throughout Europe.
+He also claimed he eluded the FBI with a daring escape from a commercial airline bathroom via the toilet bowl, while the plane was taxiing at the John F. Kennedy International Airport in New York.
 In 1978, Abagnale told a Honolulu Advertiser reporter that he was familiar with the toilet apparatus, squeezed himself through the opening, swung down through the lower hatch, landed on the pavement, ran across the runway, and hailed a cab.
 Abagnale claimed he moved the sewage container aside and that no one heard a thing: "I took off running.
 I thought they were right behind me.
 What I didn't know was that the door was spring loaded and when it slammed shut the whole assembly fell back into place.
 Nobody heard anything because of the engines' roar."

 He moved with his wife, Kelly, and their three sons to Tulsa, Oklahoma.
-His family and he lived in the same house for the next 25 years.
-After the sons left home for college and careers elsewhere, Kelly suggested that Frank and she should leave Tulsa.
-They agreed to move to Charleston, South Carolina.
+He and his family lived in the same house for the next 25 years.
+After their sons left home for college and careers elsewhere, Kelly suggested that she and Frank leave Tulsa.
+They decided to move to Charleston, South Carolina.

 In 1976, he founded Abagnale & Associates, which advises companies on secure documents.
 In 2015, Abagnale was named the AARP Fraud Watch Ambassador, where he helps "to provide online programs and community forums to educate consumers about ways to protect themselves from identity theft and cybercrime."
 In 2018, he began co-hosting the AARP podcast The Perfect Scam about scammers and how they operate.